 - Gallery showing

-Having a legal agreement written by an attorney for the list above will help you to protect your artwork and your art business’s reputation.
+A legal agreement written by an attorney for the list above will help protect your artwork and your art business’s reputation.

 Operating an art business with multiple revenue streams is challenging and there will be times when important tasks fall through the cracks.